quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Next, we more precisely characterized the effects of the *Mutyh* and *Ogg1* mutator alleles on mutation spectra in the BXDs.
 We observed that C>A germline mutation fractions in BXDs with *D* alleles at both mutator loci were significantly higher than C>A fractions in BXDs with *D* alleles at either locus alone (Figure {@fig:distance-results}C).
 However, compared to BXDs with *B* alleles at the chromosome 6 mutator locus, those with *D* alleles did not exhibit significantly higher C>A mutation fractions, indicating that the effects of the chromosome 6 mutator locus depend on the presence of a *D* allele at the chromosome 4 locus (Figure {@fig:distance-results}C).
 To more formally test for epistasis, we fit a linear model predicting C>A mutation rates as a function of genotypes at `rs52263933` and `rs31001331` (the peak markers at the chr4 and chr6 mutator loci, respectively) (Materials and Methods).
 A model that included an interaction term between genotypes at the two markers fit the data significantly better (p = 0.0048) than a model including only additive effects of the two markers.

 To explore the effects of the two mutator loci in other inbred laboratory mice, we also compared the germline mutation spectra of Sanger Mouse Genomes Project (MGP) strains.
 Dumont [@PMID:30753674] previously identified private germline mutations in 29 inbred laboratory strains; these private variants likely represent recent *de novo* germline mutations (Figure {@fig:distance-results}D).
 Only two of the MGP strains possess *D* genotypes at both the chromosome 4 and chromosome 6 mutator loci: DBA/1J and DBA/2J.
 As before, we tested for epistasis in the MGP strains by fitting two linear models predicting C>A mutation rates as a function of genotypes at `rs52263933` and `rs31001331`.
 A model incorporating an interaction term between genotypes at these loci did not fit the data significantly better than a model with additive effects alone (p = 0.474).
-Thus, potentially due to the smaller number of MGP strains with *de novo* germline mutation data, we are unable to confirm the signal of epistasis observed in the BXDs.
+Thus, we are unable to confirm the signal of epistasis observed in the BXDs, but this may be due to the smaller number of MGP strains with *de novo* germline mutation data.

 ### The candidate *Ogg1* mutator allele is present in wild mice

-To determine whether the candidate mutator allele on chromosome 6 was segregating in natural populations of mice, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
+To determine whether the candidate mutator allele on chromosome 6 was segregating in natural populations, we queried previously published sequencing data generated from 67 wild-derived mice [@PMID:27622383].
 These data include three subspecies of *Mus musculus*, as well as the outgroup *Mus spretus*.
 We found that the *D* allele in *Ogg1* was segregating at approximately 25% frequency in *Mus musculus domesticus*, the species from which C57BL/6J and DBA/2J derive the majority of their genomes [@PMID:17660819], and was fixed in *Mus musculus musculus*, *Mus musculus castaneus*, and the outgroup *Mus spretus*.

 ## Discussion

-### Using germline mutation spectra to identify mutator alleles

-Germline mutation spectra are a rich source of information about the demographic history of populations, as well as the activity of both exogenous and endogenous sources of mutation throughout time.
-For example, by analyzing the $3$-mer mutation spectrum in a collection of human genomes, Harris and Pritchard [@PMID:28440220] discovered a "pulse" of TCC>TTC mutation activity in European populations that likely occurred between 15,000 and 2,000 years ago, and perhaps began even earlier [@PMID:34016747]).

-Within somatic tissues, mutation spectra can also be used to uncover the mutational processes active in particular populations of cells [@PMID:23945592].
-New computational methods have been developed to extract "mutational signatures" from large databases of somatic mutations in cancer [@PMID:36388765].
-These signatures, which describe the relative frequency of each $3$-mer mutation type, can often be precisely attributed to chemotherapeutic agents, exposures to environmental mutagens, or loss-of-function mutations in genes encoding DNA repair or replication proteins [@PMID:23945592;@PMID:31740835;@PMID:27811275].

-Although a germline mutator allele should increase the absolute count of mutations on a linked haplotype, our results demonstrate that its effects can be more easily detectable by examining mutation *spectra* instead.
-For example, *D* alleles at the mutator locus on chromosome 6 augment the C>A mutation rate by a factor of approximately 1.2 (Figure {@fig:distance-results}).
-Since C>A mutations comprise approximately 10% of all germline mutations to begin with, *D* alleles only increase the overall germline mutation rate by about 2%.
-Given the depth of information that can be encoded in the mutation spectrum, we expect that mutation spectra can be further exploited to discover genetic modifiers of the mutation rate in other study systems, as well.

 ### Epistasis between germline mutator alleles

-Our results also reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
+To our knowledge, these results reveal evidence of epistasis between mammalian germline mutator alleles for the first time.
 BXDs with *D* alleles at the mutator locus on chromosome 6 only exhibit elevated C>A mutation rates if they also carry *D* alleles at the previously-identified [@PMID:35545679] mutator locus on chromosome 4.
 And BXDs with *D* alleles at both loci have significantly higher C>A germline mutation rates than lines with *D* alleles at only one mutator locus alone (Figure {@fig:distance-results}C).
 This raises the exciting possibility that epistasis between mutator alleles has contributed to the evolution of germline mutation rates and spectra in mammalian genomes.

 Importantly, we note that we observed epistasis between germline mutator alleles in an unnatural population; the BXDs were inbred by brother-sister mating in a highly controlled laboratory environment that attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437].
 However, we found the *D* allele in *Ogg1* to be at nearly 25% frequency in *Mus musculus domesticus*, the strain from which C57BL/6J and DBA/2J derive most of their genomes [@PMID:17660819].
 Since the *D* mutator haplotype on chromosome 6 does not appear to increase the C>A germline mutation rate on its own (even in a homozygous state), we hypothesize that similar alleles may be at intermediate or high frequency in other natural populations.